Icenium/icenium-cli/docs/man_pages/publishing/certificate-request.md

 Lists or lets you manage certificate signing requests (CSR).

 ### Attributes
 `<Command>` is a related command that extends the `certificate-request` command.
-You can run the following related commands:
+You can run the following related commands.
 * `create` - Creates a certificate signing request (CSR) which you can upload in the iOS Dev Center.
 * `remove` - Removes a pending certificate signing request (CSR) from the server.
 * `download` - Downloads a pending certificate signing request (CSR) which you can upload in the iOS Dev Center.